topicusonderwijs/vanilla-native-federation/README.md

 A lightweight **runtime micro frontend orchestrator** that loads micro frontends built with native federation into any web page.
 Unlike other solutions, it caches dependencies across page reloads, making it perfect for traditional server-rendered apps (PHP, Java, Rails, etc.) that refresh on navigation.
 Drop it into any HTML page with a script tag - no build tools or framework migrations required.

-> **Important!** We are planning on releasing v1 soon, for that we need feedback on what is still missing on the library and what is working well.
-Please feel free to create an issue or feature request.
-All feedback is welcome!

 [![Verify library](https://github.com/topicusonderwijs/vanilla-native-federation/actions/workflows/verify-code.yaml/badge.svg)](https://github.com/topicusonderwijs/vanilla-native-federation/actions/workflows/verify-code.yaml)
 ![Coverage total](https://raw.githubusercontent.com/topicusonderwijs/vanilla-native-federation/badges/badges/coverage-total.svg)

 ## Key Features

-- ✨ **Zero Framework Dependencies** - Works with any frontend/backend technology
+- ✨ **Zero Framework Dependencies** - Built in vanilla JS so it works with any frontend/backend technology
 - 🚀 **Simple Drop-in Integration** - Add micro frontends with a single script tag
 - 💾 **Advanced Caching** - Optimized for page-reload scenarios with flexible storage options like localStorage and sessionStorage
 - 🔄 **Smart Dependency Resolution** - Automatic version conflict resolution and sharing based on the module federation mental model.